• Skip to primary navigation

 *updated 8/21/2014:

 I thought I’d add a quick note about how to take care of your baby.
 While it may require a little more effort than other pans, I think it’s well-worth the trouble.
-My bro ran across and sent me this article from the Washington Post: How to take care of your cast-iron skillet.
+My bro ran across and sent me this article from the Lodge Cast Iron: How to season your cast-iron skillet.
 Basically:

 1. For less messy pans, just wipe it with a damp wash cloth or paper towel while pan is still warm (but not hot).
 For really messy pans, you can use a little mild soap and a non-abrasive sponge in warm water.
 No harsh cleaners, though!